 - This installation guide you're reading.
-It intends to tie together the other resources and also provide some extra information where it seems to be lacking - For the images themselves you need to go to the NEX website (ediel.org) and follow the instructions. - The standard EDX Download package examples of setup - edx-docker-test-env.zip (a "bare-bone" setup see chapter 7.1.1) - edx-endpoint-kubernetes.zip (useful for "cloud" setup see chapter 7.1.2) - The EDX Installation Guide chapter 11.
+It intends to tie together the other resources and also provide some extra information where it seems to be lacking - For the images themselves, please see chapter 4.1. - The standard EDX Download package examples of setup in the EDX Other Deliverables folder - edx-docker-test-env.zip (a "bare-bone" setup see chapter12.1.1) - edx-endpoint-kubernetes.zip (useful for "cloud" setup see chapter12.1.2) - The EDX Installation Guide chapter 11.